Prevention is the

 - Excessive sun exposure

 If you or your little one is involved in any type of contact sports, a custom mouthguard can offer unmatched protection against tooth loss, soft tissue injuries, and can even lessen the damage of concussions.
-Yes, there are stock mouthguards you can buy at the local sporting goods store, but only a custom mouthguard from Waterloo Heights offers the best fit (so it will actually be worn) and the highest level of protection.
+Yes, there are stock mouthguards you can buy at the local sporting goods store, but only a custom mouthguard available from Waterloo Heights offers the best fit (so it will actually be worn) and the highest level of protection.

 If you clench and grind your teeth at night or suffer from TMJ/TMD, a custom mouthguard or night guard can lessen the damage to your teeth and give your jaw joint the time it needs to rest and recover.
 Wearing a mouthguard while you sleep allows you (and your mouth) to get a better night’s rest so you can wake up feeling refreshed, pain-free, and ready to tackle the day.
 Come see us today to be fitted for a custom mouthguard to give your best asset – your healthy smile – the protection it deserves.